Catherine Chinnock, LCPC, LMHC

 Certified Clinical Trauma Professional

-Sensorimotor Psychotherapy Level I; Assistant for Sensorimotor Psychotherapy Level I
+Sensorimotor Psychotherapy Level I; Assistant for Level I

 Holographic Memory Resolution (HMR) Level I and II